Skip to content

 Block Time

 The time it takes to create a new block on the blockchain.
 Berachain has an average block time of < 3 seconds.
-Note that block time can increase depending on the network congestion.
+Note that block time can increase depending on network congestion.

 CometBFT

-A general purpose blockchain consensus engine used by Berachain to achieve high throughput and fast finality in transactions.
+A general-purpose blockchain consensus engine used by Berachain to achieve high throughput and fast finality in transactions.
 Read more at Cometbft.com.

 Consensus Client